Updated on 2025/05/09

 researchmap

 • Cord blood granulocyte Colony-Stimulating factor level as an optimal predictor of umbilical cord arteritis associated with brain injury at term equivalent age in preterm neonates.
-International journal
+Reviewed International journal

 Jun Nirei, Akira Kobayashi, Rie Habuka, Hisanori Domon, Yutaka Terao, Akihiko Saitoh